Rocket.net vs WP Engine Hosting Comparison In 2026

 Rocket-net analytics section

-Rocket-Net features a helpful reporting section that allows you to view metrics such as bandwidth usage, visitor count, IP addresses, and device information.
-Additionally, I appreciate how it displays data such as top referrers, cache status, and WAF history.
+Rocket-Net includes a helpful reporting section that lets you view metrics such as bandwidth usage, visitor count, IP addresses, and device information.
+I appreciate how it displays data such as top referrers, cache status, and WAF history.

 CDN analytics on Rocket.net